The junctions listed below don't warrant separate pages, but may

 Located about a half mile south of Gibson, Osborn is just west of Kennedy Avenue and just north of 169th Street.
 Norfolk Southern's ex-NKP main line crosses the Kankakee Line here.
 NS runs about 25 trains a day on the NKP, and a few use a connector in the northeast quadrant to access the Kankakee route.
 Traffic on the latter is much less, perhaps eight or ten trains.
 A few of these are BNSF trains which use the Kankakee as a Chicago bypass.
 UP coal trains occasionally use the line as well.
 There is a small yard along the NS main just west of the junction, and connector tracks in the northwest and southwest quadrants feed yard movements onto the Kankakee Line.
 Access is not good; railroad property surrounds the interlocking and the only legal way to explore here is walking along Osborn Avenue.
 In any case, most trains seen here on the NS main can also be seen at Hohman Avenue.
 And at Calumet Junction, traffic on the Kankakee Line is heavier .

 Located on the far east side of Gary, the Miller area features an overhead crossing of CSX's ex-B&O double track main by the Chicago, South Shore & South Bend commuter line.
 Miller thus is a relatively busy place with traffic especially heavy during weekday rush hours.
 Of particular interest is a connection between the two roads in the northwest quadrant (visible at the far right in the photo).
 Some South Shore freights use this track to back down to CSX.
-While occasionally cars are left on the track for CSX to pick up, at least one train accesses the CSX main and uses trackage rights to reach Barr Yard in Riverdale, Illinois.
-This train operates nearly every day and can usually be seen in the early afternoon.
+While occasionally cars are left on the track for CSX to pick up, at least one train accesses the CSX main and uses trackage rights to reach a CSX facility in East Chicago.
 Otherwise, the South Shore is mostly passenger service and midday trains operate in roughly one and a half hour intervals in each direction (two hours on weekends).
 Traffic on CSX is the same as what would be seen at places like Pine, Willow Creek and Wellsboro--about 50 or so trains per day.

 The northwest quadrant is a large open area and is readily accessible, but much of it is railroad property.
 So stand well back from the CSX tracks; you can still get a reasonably good view of the action.
 To get here, take U.S. Rte.
 12 to South Lake Street (the South Shore's Miller station is at the intersection).
 Head north on Lake and turn right on the first street after the South Shore tracks (Sixth Place).
 The crossing is about three blocks.
 The surrounding neighborhood is reasonably safe, but a little caution is not a bad idea.